 Students Make Marvelous Books

-Winners in the library’s annual Baker & Whitehill Student Artists’ Book Contest and Exhibition are now on view.
+Winners in the library’s annual Baker & Whitehill Student Artists’ Book Contest join its extraordinary and growing collection.

 Passport by Angelo Jeon 23 EFS draws parallels between a passport and a novel.